eagle840/killercoda-labs/singlekafka/step3.md

 `docker-compose config`{{exec}}

-Shutdown the zookeeper and kafka-server
+Startup the kafka-server

 `docker-compose up`{{exec}}

+To monitor the kafka server with Kafdrop:

 {{TRAFFIC_HOST1_9000}}